PaddlePaddle/PaddleSpeech/demos/audio_content_search/README.md

 # ACS (Audio Content Search)

 ## Introduction
-ACS, or Audio Content Search, refers to the problem of getting the key word time stamp to from automatically transcribe spoken language (speech-to-text).
+ACS, or Audio Content Search, refers to the problem of getting the key word time stamp from automatically transcribe spoken language (speech-to-text).

-This demo is an implementation to get the key word stamp from the text from a specific audio file.
+This demo is an implementation of obtaining the keyword timestamp in the text from a given audio file.
 It can be done by a single command or a few lines in python using `PaddleSpeech`.

 ## Usage
 ### 1. Installation